Why publish with the Journal of Cancer & Allied Specialties?

 For original research articles, authors are required to declare in the materials and methods section whether participants provided informed consent.
 Similarly, they need to mention if the consent was written or verbal.

-For clinical case reports author(s) are required to state the information regarding informed consent in the manuscript text.
+For clinical case reports, the author(s) are required to state the information regarding informed consent in the manuscript text.
 Likewise, a statement will be required regarding whether written informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative.

 4.7.
 Clinical Trials

-Journal of Cancer & Allied Specialties conforms to the guidelines and requirements of International Committee of Medical Journal Editors (ICMJE) that mandate all clinical trials have to be registered in a WHO-approved public trial-registry at the time or prior to enrolment of first patient as a condition of consideration for publication.
-The trial registry name and URL, and registration number must be included at the end of the abstract, and in the materials and methods section of the manuscript.
+Journal of Cancer & Allied Specialties conforms to the guidelines and requirements of the International Committee of Medical Journal Editors (ICMJE) that mandate all clinical trials have to be registered in a WHO-approved public trial-registry at the time or prior to the enrolment of the first patient as a condition of consideration for publication.
+The trial registry name and URL and registration number must be included at the end of the abstract, and in the materials and methods section of the manuscript.